The Suspicions of Mr Whicher: Synopsis

 Whicher follows a married woman through London to a secret assignation.
-He is bearing witness to an open and shut case that will lead to divorce for Sir Henry Coverley from his wife Lady Jane.
-But, when the co-respondent is killed, a simple case soon spirals out of control, embracing love, desire, gambling, corruption, theft and an illicit passion that leads to murder.
+He is bearing witness to an open and shut case that will lead to divorce for Sir Henry Coverley from his wife, Lady Jane.
+But, when the co-respondent is killed, a simple case soon spirals out of control, embracing love, desire, gambling, corruption, theft, and a forbidden relationship that leads to murder.